Installation#

 $ conda config --set channel_priority strict

-Now we have a fresh environment we can install sunpy
+Now that we have a fresh virtual environment, we can proceed with installing sunpy

 :